Carreau/jupytercon/jupytercon.md

 --

  - Rich display messages
- - Tab Completion
+ - Tab completion

 <!--
-In this part I'm going to dive into 2 subject:
+In this part I'm going to dive into two subjects:
-- The rich display protocol,
+- The rich display protocol
 - Completion

 -->
 --
 ## The display messages

-Part of the Jupyter Protocol which allow the kernel to send data to:
+Part of the Jupyter Protocol which allows the kernel to send data to:

   - Be displayed to the user, now or later
   - Be stored in a document (e.g., notebook file)

 --

-### On he wire
+### On the wire

 It is part of the IOPub channel (Broadcasted)